cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 ### B: Performing and plotting 2D likelihood scans

 For a model with two POIs it is often useful to look at the how well we are able to measure both simultaneously.
 A natural extension of determining 1D confidence intervals on a single parameter like we did in part 3D is to determine confidence level regions in 2D.
 To do this we also use combine in a similar way, with `-M MultiDimFit --algo grid`.
-When two POIs are found combine will scan a 2D grid of points instead of a 1D array.
+When two POIs are found, <span style="font-variant:small-caps;">Combine</span> will scan a 2D grid of points instead of a 1D array.

 **Tasks and questions:**